aknorw/boilerplate/README.md

 ### Linting

-Linting is done with [`ESLint`](https://eslint.org) and can be executed manually with `yarn test`.
+Linting is done with [`ESLint`](https://eslint.org) and can be executed manually with `yarn lint`.
 Even though it's automatically executed before every commit (thanks to `husky`'s `precommit` hook), installing an ESLint plugin for your IDE is highly recommended.

 The configuration is based on `eslint-config-airbnb`, with some additional rules and plugins.
 Please refer to `.eslintrc.json` for more information.